The following aspects should be considered before you deposit your data.

 - During the startup phase of the ArcheoDepot, datasets can still be deposited directly at DANS if the province is not yet connected to the ArcheoDepot.

 - With extensive data sets, users must be able to gain a thorough understanding of the contents of the various files.
-The Archaeological Metadata manual will assist in preparing the required documentation.
+The Archaeological Metadata manual (in Dutch) will assist in preparing the required documentation.

 - Personal contact details of field staff or clients must be removed from the supplied documents.
 This includes the personnel overview in the plan of action or the administrative data in the final report.